Palm Done Right builds communities.

 - Conducting sessions on garbage disposal and recycling

 True community building goes beyond just monetary or material donations.
 True community building means listening, building trust, and seeking to understand in order to tailor programs and initiatives to the needs of each individual community.
+With Palm Done Right, we are aiming to build community and alleviate poverty through organic palm oil farming practices.

 Spotlight: Natural Habitats’ Children’s Soccer Program in Ecuador